 Gone are the days when the only job opportunities for teenagers were mowing grass and babysitting.
 Today, I’m writing one just for the teens!
+Whether you’re a teen or a parent of one, this article is for you!
 This list will cover how to make money as a teenager online, going over some of the most common and easy-to-find jobs for teens.

 While there are plenty of in-person jobs for teenagers, from fast food to retail, the reality is that not all teens are able to commute or make it to a physical job.
 Whether it’s due to a weird schedule or simply preferring to work from a computer, there are plenty of job opportunities for all ages online.